 Kanga is a brand name of a polyurethane foam cushion that is attached to a carpet.
 The Kanga line is made by Textile Rubber & Chemical Company (TRCC), based out of Dalton, Georgia.
 In addition to manufacturing carpet cushion, the company manufactures a large number of other products, including shoe insoles, compounds for carpet and carpet tiles, and floor covering adhesives.

 Kanga cushions are similar to the old "rubber-back" style of carpet, although it is actually a much better product due to the quality of the foam.
-Kanga pads are sold to carpet mills and can be attached to the manufacturers’ own carpets in a wide variety of carpet styles, including berber, cut pile, and cut and loop.
+Kanga pads are sold to carpet mills and can be attached to the manufacturers’ own carpets in a wide variety of carpet styles, including Berber, cut pile, and cut and loop.
 There are three qualities of Kanga cushions available: Kanga-Back, Kanga-Hyde, and Kanga-Gold.

 Kanga-Hyde has a much firmer feel than the Kanga-Back cushion.
 It is a higher density foam, so it provides improved performance and longevity.
-Kanga-Hyde is most often attached to berbers and commercial-style looped carpets.
+Kanga-Hyde is most often attached to Berbers and commercial-style looped carpets.

 As the name suggests, Kanga-Gold is the highest grade offered in the Kanga line of attached cushions.
 It features a seven-pound density, and, according to TRCC, is specifically made for attachment to better quality carpets.

 Overall, the Kanga cushions and the carpets attached to them will perform best in low-traffic settings or in situations in which the carpet is only required for a relatively short period of time.
-Even the Kanga-Gold line of cushion does not compare to a regular underpad installed under a carpet.
-In terms of a regular detached foam cushion, seven pounds of density would be considered by many (myself included) as a mid-grade quality of underpad with ‘premium’ qualities starting at a minimum of eight pounds.
+Even the Kanga-Gold line does not compare to a regular underpad installed under a carpet.
+In terms of a regular detached foam cushion, seven pounds of density would be considered by many as a mid-grade quality of underpad with "premium" qualities starting at a minimum of eight pounds.

 One of the biggest advantages of Kanga carpets is that they often don't even need to be installed, at least not in the traditional sense.
 In many cases, Kanga-Back carpets can simply be laid down over the subfloor, cut to fit, and tucked under the baseboard trim.
 Tenants will appreciate the “no-install” option which means that when their lease is up, they can roll up the carpet and take it with them.

 Kanga-backed carpets are not high quality.
 They will not stand up to high traffic or prolonged wear.
 However, if you know what to expect from a Kanga, you will most likely be happy with it.
 Kanga is a good option for low-traffic areas, short-term uses, and easy DIY projects.
-It serves a distinct purpose and can be the perfect solution to specific carpet needs.
+It serves a distinct purpose and can be the perfect solution for specific carpet needs.